Centers of Excellence in Genomic Science

 - A CEGS will take on challenging aspects of a problem, including ones that have slowed progress in the chosen area of research.

-- A CEGS will increase the pool of professional scientists and engineers able to work in or use genomics, by offering innovative, substantive training opportunities across appropriate disciplines.
-It will integrate the training of new investigators and broaden the training of established investigators.
-Graduate students and postdoctoral fellows, at a minimum, should participate in the research; however, that participation by itself is insufficient as a training effort.
+- A CEGS will increase the pool of professional scientists and engineers able to work in or use genomics, by offering innovative, substantive education and outreach opportunities across appropriate disciplines.
+It will integrate the training of new and broaden the training of established investigators.
+Graduate students and postdoctoral fellows, at a minimum, should participate in the research; however, that participation alone is insufficient as an education and outreach effort.

 Additional characteristics of a CEGS: